2003 Brazilian Grand Prix: Qualifying

 The torrential rain observed in practice prompted several drivers to express concerns they would lose control of their vehicles and crash.
-Around twenty minutes before the first qualifying session, Coulthard, a senior member of the Grand Prix Drivers' Association, Trulli and Michael Schumacher wrote a petition mandating the FIA cancel the session if there was no improvement in the track conditions.
+Around 20 minutes before the first qualifying session, Coulthard, a senior member of the Grand Prix Drivers' Association, Trulli and Michael Schumacher wrote a petition mandating the FIA cancel the session if there was no improvement in the track conditions.
 The petition was signed by a majority of drivers; it was later disregarded after it was unable to be sent to everyone in time and race officials had deemed the circuit safe to drive on after the rain tapered off before qualifying commenced.
-Jacques Villeneuve of BAR said the petition was detrimental to Formula One, "What would it bring to Formula One for us not to go and qualify?
+BAR's Jacques Villeneuve said the petition was detrimental to Formula One, "What would it bring to Formula One for us not to go and qualify?
 People would think that we are just a bunch of sissies.
 We can't do that.
 We are paid a whole lot of money and it would be an insult to the fans."